awsdocs/amazon-rds-user-guide/doc_source/creating-elasticache-cluster-with-RDS-settings.md

 # Creating an Amazon ElastiCache cluster using Amazon RDS DB instance settings<a name="creating-elasticache-cluster-with-RDS-settings"></a>

-You can use the Amazon RDS console for creating ElastiCache clusters\.
 ElastiCache is a fully managed, in\-memory caching service that provides microsecond read and write latencies that support flexible, real\-time use cases\.
 ElastiCache can help you accelerate application and database performance\.
 You can use ElastiCache as a primary data store for use cases that don't require data durability, such as gaming leaderboards, streaming, and data analytics\.
 ElastiCache helps remove the complexity associated with deploying and managing a distributed computing environment\.
+For more information, see [Common ElastiCache Use Cases and How ElastiCache Can Help](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/elasticache-use-cases.html) for Memcached and [Common ElastiCache Use Cases and How ElastiCache Can Help](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/elasticache-use-cases.html) for Redis\.
+You can use the Amazon RDS console for creating ElastiCache clusters\.

 Amazon ElastiCache works with both the Redis and Memcached engines\.
 If you're unsure which engine you want to use, see [Comparing Memcached and Redis](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/SelectEngine.html)\.
 For more information about Amazon ElastiCache, see the [Amazon ElastiCache User Guide](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/)\.

 **Topics**
 + [Overview of ElastiCache cluster creation with RDS DB instance settings](#creating-elasticache-cluster-with-RDS-settings-overview)